a-guillot/SDN/README.md

 The command `sudo mn -c` can be used to try and fix Mininet's state if it crashes.

+This is particularly useful after an error "RTNETLINK: FILE EXISTS".

+### Getting information about the topology

+When in CLI mode it is possible to access the topology's information with several commands:
+- `nodes` to see a list of the nodes, i.e. hosts, switches and controllers.
+- `links` to see every link, including both nodes and both interfaces
+- `ports` to see every interface of every switch, including which node is connected to this interface
+- `net` to display network connections
+- `dump` to show every node, every adjacency that belongs to this node, IP addresses and the corresponding pid.

 ### Creating Topologies

 #### When entering CLI